onetrickwolf/pixijs-intro-falling-leaves/README.md

 - Potentially make common library or contribute to `twitch-chat-emotes`
 - Performance tweaks, currently GSAP as a Tween engine seems to be the cause of performance issues not sure why...

+## Known Issues

+- In Chrome and some other browsers the animated emotes will not play unless you interact with the screen first (just clicking anywhere is enough).
+If the animated emotes are frozen you'll need to refresh and click somewhere before the emotes start to appear.
+This is not an issue in OBS but I will probably add something that forces users to interact first if a non-OBS browser is detected.
+FYI this is an intentional feature of browsers to prevent autoplaying videos, there's not really anything I can do to fix it other than adding forced interaction.

 ## More Resources

 If you'd like to make a stream intro (especially a 3D one) I'd highly recommend [moonmoon intro screens](https://github.com/moonscreens/) and [twitch-chat-emotes](https://www.npmjs.com/package/twitch-chat-emotes).